-- Plush, comfy seat
+Plush, comfy seat

-- Tricky to assemble
+Tricky to assemble

-If you move from room to room a lot throughout the day – perhaps because you're looking after an active toddler as well as your baby – then the Joie Sansa 2-in-1 Swing and Rocker baby bouncer could be just right for you.
-As well as the bouncer seat, it has an additional lift-off section that doubles as a lightweight portable rocking seat – genius!
-We love it because it makes it easy to move around the house with your baby, without lugging a heavy bit of baby gear around with you.
-It’s suitable from birth until your baby weighs 9kg, which is usually around six months old.
+The Joie Sansa 2-in-1 Rocker gets our vote as one of the best baby bouncers (opens in new tab) you can buy and is ideal for parents who move around the house a lot.
+Perhaps because you're looking after an active toddler as well as your baby, for instance.
+As well as the bouncer seat, it has a lightweight removable section that doubles as a portable rocking seat.
+This makes it easy to move from room to room with your baby.
+It’s suitable from birth until your baby weighs 9kg which is around six months old.

 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 7.36kg | Suitable for: Birth to 9kg | Batteries required: 4 x 1.5v D

-Sometimes you find a piece of baby gear that's brilliantly designed with both style and practicality in mind – this is one of those moments.
-The Sansa 2 in 1 Swing and Rocker is much more than just a baby bouncer chair.
-It's designed to sway gently from front to back or from side to side, or it can do a combination of both.
+Sometimes you find a piece of baby gear that's brilliantly designed with both style and practicality in mind.
+This is one of those moments.
+The Sansa 2 in 1 Rocker is much more than just a baby bouncer chair.
+It's designed to sway gently from front to back or from side to side.
+It can even do a combination of both.

 You'll need an A/C power adapter or 4D batteries for the main rocking function and sounds, and a 1D battery for the vibration setting.